 Another notable to the river is William Lunn who was appointed in 1887 as river keeper to Houghton Club and devised some forty artificial fly patterns some of which are still in use today, the most famous being the Lunn’s Particular, Houghton Ruby, Sherry Spinner and Caperer.
 When William retired his son Alf took over as head keeper followed by his son Mick who continued until his retirement in 1992.

-For any avid trout fly fisherman the River Test is a “must do” at least once in a life time, to walk in the foot steeps of those that so influenced our sport is almost an epiphany moment.
+For any avid trout angler, fly fishing on the River Test is a “must do” at least once in a life time, to walk in the footsteps of those that so influenced our sport is almost an epiphany moment.

 Fly Fishing the River Test is in easy reach of London and many other main towns in the south of England.
 Whether you drive, fly or get the train it will not take long to reach the fishing.